 Grudem emphasises AUTHORITY and SUBMISSION

 Grudem has put a lot of effort into arguing for Eternal Relations of Authority and Submission in the Trinity.
-As Rachel Miller has shown, he argued for it in his Systematic Theology.
+He argued for it in his Systematic Theology.
 And in his book Evangelical Feminism & Biblical Truth, he asserted that authority and submission are fundamental to interpersonal relationships:

 the idea of authority and submission has always existed in the eternal relationship between the Father and the Son in the Trinity.
 And this means that the idea of authority and submission in interpersonal relationships never began – it has always existed in the eternal relationship between the Father and Son.
 The doctrine of the Trinity thus indicates that equality of being together with authority and submission to authority are perhaps the most fundamental aspects of interpersonal relationship in the entire universe. (p 429) (link, italics mine)